-When the bidding ends, take your final Force bid, and add your unit's total build cost to it (total build cost includes +1 for each card stacked under it).
+When the bidding ends, each player adds his or her unit's total build cost and final Force bid.
+(Total build cost includes +1 for each card stacked under the unit.)
 The player with the higher total wins the bid.
-(The Dark Side wins tites.)
+(The Dark Side wins ties.)

 The winner of the contest pays Force equal to his or her final Force bid, and his or her unit stays in battle.
-The losing player pays no Force, but his or her unit retreats without tapping.
+The losing player pays no Force, and his or her unit retreats without tapping.